cowniflow/TLM/README.md

 ###  parameterization.py

 This script calculates a timeseries of the stochastic parameter (drift, volatility, formation rate, abrupt drainage rate) from the parameterization dataset.
 It finds the best fitting regression function between the parameter and a climate variable (e.g thaw degree days) out of a collection of common functions.
 It outputs the function and fitted parameter values in file clim_param_func.py.
 The parameter estimates represents how lake area or number have changed from the previous year to the current year.
 As the default, this value is compared to the climate variable in the previous year.
 This can be changed in the script by indexing the climate variable differently.
-Make sure that the datasets span the necessary years.
+Make sure that the datasets span over the necessary time.

 ### model.py

-This script contains the model code and simulates changes in thermokarst lake distributions using the parameterization contained in clim_param_func.py.
+This script contains the model code and simulates changes in thermokarst lake distribution using the parameterization contained in clim_param_func.py.
 The number of ensemble runs can be defined when executing the script.
-The script creates netcdf files for each ensemble run containing timeseries of the individual lakes and timeseries of drained and lake area fraction.
-For the latter, the model also outputs the ensemble mean.
+The script creates netcdf files for each ensemble run that contain timeseries of the individual lakes and timeseries of drained and lake area fraction.

 ### plotting.py